Excalibur-000/Tetris---Python/README.md

 # Tetris---Python

-A tetris remake made in pygame
+A tetris remake made in pygame for my I3 configuration